beetbox/beets/docs/plugins/play.rst

   paths to each track on the matched albums.
 Enable this option to store paths to folders instead.
   Default: ``no``.
+- **raw**: Instead of creating a temporary m3u playlist and then opening it, simply call the command with the paths returned by the query as arguments.
+  Default: ``no``.

 Optional Arguments
 ------------------